-Pick Up a Few Inexpensive Props, Ahead of Time
+DIY Newborn Photography: Pick Up a Few Inexpensive Props, Ahead of Time

 Shooting your own lifestyle newborn photography in your own home is great — and something you should do.
 But props will help create newborn portraiture that focuses entirely on the new member of the family.

-Start with a simple, plain-coloured blanket.
+Start with a simple, plain-colored blanket.
 The size of an adult throw blanket or larger is best.
 Place a large pillow or a beanbag underneath for the baby to rest on.
 Stretch the rest of the blanket back as a backdrop.

 You can use clamps or chip clips and dining room chairs to hold the back of the blanket up.
 Be sure the chairs aren’t going to tip over.
 This is a great, inexpensive DIY backdrop to focus entirely on the baby.